With 30+ dances in our repertoire, you’re sure to find one you’ll love!

 MEET OUR INSTRUCTORS:

-Sergei Slussky – who can mix a “wild ‘n crazy fun guy” approach to teaching with his formal accomplishments and knowledge of 35+ dances.
+Sergei Slussky – who mixes a “wild ‘n crazy fun” teaching style with knowledge of 35+ dances.

 “The most important lesson dancing has taught me is to be resilient and persistent!” says Sergei Slussky, owner and instructor at Aquarius’ Dance Studios.